 | Phishing and malicious site warnings | ||

 | Both protect against phishing, with different mechanisms.
 Brave uses Google Safe Browsing (a curated reputation list of known-bad URLs).
-Casper runs an ML classifier on DNS queries, scoring ~40 features (domain age, certificate chain, hostname similarity to known brands) and catching brand-new lookalike domains the lists haven't caught yet.
+Casper runs an ML classifier on DNS queries, scoring many signals (domain age, certificate chain, hostname similarity to known brands) and catching brand-new lookalike domains the lists haven't caught yet.
 Different approaches, both reasonable. | ||

 | Tor mode for private windows | ||